makenew/serverless-python/README.rst

 Then run `make version` to commit and push a new git tag which will trigger a GitHub action.

-Publishing may be triggered using on the web using a `version workflow_dispatch on GitHub Actions`_.
+Publishing may be triggered using a `version workflow_dispatch on GitHub Actions`_.

 .. _Poetry version: https://python-poetry.org/docs/cli/#version
 .. _version workflow_dispatch on GitHub Actions: https://github.com/makenew/pypackage/actions?query=workflow%3Aversion